 Besides the crown lengthening that establishes the right biologic width, 2mm height of a tooth structure has to be available in order to allow the ferrule effects.
 Ferrule effects for the teeth, it is the band which exists on the residual tooth structure and not the metal band found on the barrel.
 Enough vertical tooth structure is needed for the crown to ensure ferrule effect.
 This had been shown in order to reduce significantly fracture incidence in the tooth treated endodontically.
 Since the beveled tooth structure is not the same as the vertical axis of a tooth, it will not contribute to a ferrule height in the right way.
 The need of beveling a crown margin with 1mm, it will mean the additional 1mm of the bone removal in a crown lengthening procedure.
 However, the restoration is performed without the need to use the bevel.

-With the human body, the ectodermal tissue works to offer the protection against the invasion of the bacteria with foreign materials.
-However, the dental and teeth implants have to penetrate within such defensive barrier.
-This natural seal which is found on these two and which protect the alveolar bone against disease and infection is what it is called biologic width.
-Biological width is said to be dimension of a soft tissue and it is attached to a portion of a tooth coronal to the alveolar bone.
+In the human body, the ectodermal tissue works to offer protection against the invasion of bacteria with foreign materials.
+However, dental and teeth implants must penetrate such a defensive barrier.
+This natural seal on these two protects the alveolar bone against disease and infection and is called biological width.
+Biological width is the dimension of soft tissue attached to a portion of a tooth coronal to the alveolar bone.

-Biologic width is important in preserving the periodontal health and to remove irritation which can damage periodontium or prosthetic restoration.
-A millimeter found on a junctional epithelium and at the tip of an alveolar bone, is responsible to keep the inflammation down with the bone resorption or periodontitis development.
+Biologic width is essential in preserving periodontal health and removing irritation that can damage periodontium or prosthetic restoration.
+A millimeter found on a junctional epithelium and at the tip of an alveolar bone is responsible for keeping the inflammation down with the bone resorption or periodontitis development.

-A dentist is given three different options to the margin placement; they are subgingival, equigingival and suprangingival.
+A dentist is given three options for margin placement: subgingival, equigingival, and supragingival.

 The use of the equigingival margin was not something that many people looked out for since it was believed to increase the plaque accumulation compared to subgingival or supragingival margins.
 This resulted in the gingival inflammation.
 Even a little gingival recession can create the unsightly display.
 However, such concern is no longer a question, since the restoration margin may be blended with a tooth since the restoration may be finished faster and it provides a polished and smooth interface on gingival margin.

-Normal crest person: this is when the patient has the measurement of mid-face of 3.00 mm while proximal measurement may be 3.0 mm up to 4.5 mm.
-In such situation, gingival tissue will look stable for most of the time.
+Average crest person: this is when the patient has the measurement of mid-face of 3.00 mm while proximal size may be 3.0 mm up to 4.5 mm.
+In such a situation, gingival tissue will look stable most of the time.

-High crest person: this is rare and it takes time in less than 2 percent.
-With these patients, the measurement in mid-face does not reach to 3.0mm and proximal measurement would not be over 3.0mm.
-In such cases, it will not be possible to use intracrevicular margin since the margin can be closer to alveolar bone which result into chronic inflammation with impingement of biologic width
+High crest person: this is rare and takes less than 2 percent of the time.
+With these patients, the measurement in mid-face does not reach 3.0mm, and proximal measurement would not be over 3.0mm.
+In such cases, it will not be possible to use an infraclavicular margin since the margin can be closer to the alveolar bone, which results in chronic inflammation with impingement of biological width.

-Low crest person: for these patients, measurement on the mid-face is over to 3.0mm while proximal measurement should be over 4.5mm.
-Low crest takes place in 13 percent people.
-Low crest people may be described as patient who is susceptible to the secondary recession during the use of crown margin especially installed intracrevicular.
+Low crest person: for these patients, measurement on the mid-face is over 3.0mm, while proximal measurement should be around 4.5mm.
+Low crest takes place in 13 percent of people.
+Low crest may be described as a patient susceptible to secondary recession during the use of crown margin, especially installed infraclavicular.